ionic-team/CapacitorWatch/README.md

 Step 7

-Add the 'Backgroun Modes' capability to the watch app target, and enable 'Remote Notifications':
+Add the 'Background Modes' capability to the watch app target, and enable 'Remote Notifications':

 <img src="img/watch-remote-not.png" />